 - Restrict access to tracker sites that distribute .torrent files

 - Implement a Layer-7 firewall capable of deep packet inspection

-- Use QoS to throttle bandwidth-hogging endpoints
+- Use Quality of Service (QoS) to throttle bandwidth-consuming endpoints

 DNSFilter is adept at implementing the first solution on this list - restricting access to sites known to distribute .torrent files.
 You can conveniently accomplish this by blocking the P2P & Illegal category in your site policy.
 This prevents end users from accessing these sites and initiating torrent downloads from them.